AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/08/page02.md

     - AP (Average Precision): A comprehensive score that combines both precision and recall over different thresholds.
     - False Negative: When the model predicts “non-defective” but the item is defective.

-Performance Per Tag shows separate precision and recall values for the Defect and NonDefective tags respectively.
+Performance Per Tag shows separate precision and recall values for the Defect and Non-Defective tags respectively.

 The high numbers seen in the figure above suggest that the model is performing very well on the training dataset!